riyaz-ali/riyaz-ali/README.md

 ### Hi there 👋

-This is Riyaz, I'm a software developer [@cldcvr](https://cldcvr.com)
+This is Riyaz, I'm a software developer [@taghash](https://taghash.io)

-- 🔭 I’m currently working on Python & Golang
+- 🔭 I’m currently working on Node.js & Golang
 - 🚢 I deploy my code on AWS with Azure DevOps / Github Actions
-- 👯 I’m looking to collaborate more on Golang based projects
+- 👯 I’m looking to collaborate more on Golang & Node.js based projects
 - 💬 Ask me about building developer experiences and views on [modular monoliths](https://engineering.shopify.com/blogs/engineering/deconstructing-monolith-designing-software-maximizes-developer-productivity)
 - 📫 You can reach me at me@riyazali.net or [@riyaz2302](https://twitter.com/riyaz2302) on Twitter
 - 😄 Pronouns: He/Him